-If, then, Lexington Christian Academy, or any of your institutions, wishes to cultivate inquiry, then I recommend that it give due attention to its language, to cultivating a classic Christian vocabulary and way of naming and explaining the world that is rooted in Scripture, and mediated through the diverse yet unified academic disciplines taught in a Christian perspective.
+If, then, The Covenant School wishes to cultivate inquiry, then I recommend that it give due attention to its language, to cultivating a classic Christian vocabulary and way of naming and explaining the world that is rooted in Scripture, and mediated through the diverse yet unified academic disciplines taught in a Christian perspective.
 Such an inquiry could be a significant step toward a vision of Christian education.